insertfahim/learning-journey/README.md

 -   🔐 **Secure Authentication** - Google OAuth integration
 -   📊 **Progress Tracking** - Monitor your learning journey
 -   🎯 **Personalized Learning** - Courses tailored to your preferences
+-   ⚡ **Real-time Generation** - Courses created in seconds, not hours
+-   🌐 **Multi-language Support** - Learn in your preferred language

 ## 🛠️ Tech Stack